softwaremill/ox/doc/basics/quick-example.md

 # Quick example

-Below is a quick example of some of ox's APIs in action.
+Below is a quick example of some of Ox's APIs in action.
 Dive into the specific documentation sections for more details, variants and functionalities!

 ```scala mdoc:compile-only